mikelove/alpine/vignettes/alpine.md

 names(gene.names) <- gene.names
 ```

-The following function builds a list of information
+The following function builds a list of *DataFrames* which store
-about the fragment types from each gene in our
+information about the fragment types from each gene in our
 training set.